Simon joined the British Heart Foundation in 2013, following seven years as Chief Executive of the Multiple Sclerosis (MS) Society.

 Martin Miles joined the British Heart Foundation in November 2014 from Waterstones, where he was the Finance Director.

-As Chief Financial Officer, Martin leads both the Finance and Procurement and the Knowledge and Technology teams, with a core objective of supporting the delivery of a World Class Organisation.
+As Chief Financial Officer, Martin has responsibility across the Finance, Risk, Legal, Operational Planning, Procurement and Information Technology teams, with a core objective of supporting the delivery of a World Class Organisation.

 Before joining Waterstones, he spent 12 years in senior finance roles at HMV Group plc prior to its sale of Waterstones in 2011.
 As well as extensive retail finance experience, he brings significant knowledge of corporate activity and management, having qualified as a Chartered Accountant with PricewaterhouseCoopers and spending ten years with the firm in Southampton, Kuala Lumpur and Windsor.